Table of Contents

 Congratulations!
 You have created a service in Authlete from Terraform.

-You can check the new service created in the Service list on Service Owner console.
+You can check the new service created in the Management Console by navigating to your Organization.

 If you want to check the API key and API secret of the created service you can use the commands below.
 If your components are also configured using Terraform, this wouldn’t be required.